Fuzhou University

-The university is in the fields of science and engineering nationally.
-It also has similar programs such as economics, management, arts and law.
-The university is part of the PRC national programs of Double First Class University Plan and former Project 211 to enhance the development of the tertiary education system in mainland China.
-It is a Chinese state Double First Class University identified by the Ministry of Education of China.

 Administration

 Founded in 1958, Fuzhou University is one of the national key universities that are selected into the "Double First Class University Plan" and former “211 Project”, Chinese government programs to support selected universities for their further rapid development.

-Now Fuzhou University covers more than 333 hectares, including several campuses such as Yishan campus, Qishan campus, Tongpan campus and the Academy of Arts and Design in Xiamen.
+Now Fuzhou University covers more than 333 hectares, including several campuses such as Yishan campus, Qishan campus, Tongpan campus and the Xiamen Arts and Design College.
 The main running campus is located in Qishan campus of the University Town of Fuzhou Region.
 There are 19 schools in Fuzhou University mainly for undergraduate education and two independently operated colleges—Zhicheng College and Yangguang College.
 There are 4 post-doctoral research stations, 9 doctoral degree programmes for the first-rank disciplines, 54 doctoral degree programmes for the second-rank disciplines, 29 master's degree programmes for the first-rank disciplines and 168 master's degree programmes for the second-rank disciplines and 11 professional degree authorization stations.